-- 8. Disconnect electrical power at the main disconnect/circuit breaker. - 9.
-Fill spray bottle with sanitizer and spray all interior food zone surfaces. - 10.
+- 8. Fill spray bottle with sanitizer and spray all interior food zone surfaces. - 9.
 Reinstall all panels.

 Cleaning the Ice Level Sensor

 Routine cleaning of the ice level sensor is not required.
 Cleaning is only necessary if the lens has any obstructions (smudges, water droplets, dust, scale, condensation, etc.).